Douglas County Courthouse (Nebraska)

-The present Douglas County Courthouse is located at 1701 Farnam Street in Omaha, Nebraska, United States.
+The Douglas County Courthouse is located at 1701 Farnam Street in Omaha, Nebraska, United States.
 Built in 1912, it was added to the National Register of Historic Places in 1979.
 Notable events at the courthouse include two lynchings and the city's first sit-in during the Civil Rights Movement.
 Five years after it was opened, the building was almost destroyed by mob violence in the Omaha Race Riot of 1919.
 The 1912 building was designed in the French Renaissance Revival style by local architect John Latenser, Sr. Decorative stonework covers the structure's exterior, and the building serves as a prominent landmark in Downtown Omaha.

+History

 First courthouse

 Three years after the city was founded in 1854, on March 18, 1857 the City of Omaha built a jail and courthouse in an area known as Washington Square.
 It bounded by 15th, 16th, Douglas and Farnam streets.
 The original courthouse in Douglas County, with a council room and mayor's court room, several offices and jail cells, was opened January 4, 1858.